Creative Commons Licensed Images of Figurines/Statuettes

 Terracotta figurine of a Nubian mercenary wearing trousers & a tunic, armed with a double axe, carrying a shield.
 He could be serving in the Ptolemaic army, or as a Roman auxiliary.
 Made in Egypt during the Ptolemaic period, c.
 220 BCE-180 BCE.

-Citation: Courtesy of the British Museum, Asset no. 364406001. © The Trustees of the British Museum.
+Citation: Image courtesy of the British Museum, Asset no. 364406001. © The Trustees of the British Museum.
 Shared under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) licence.

 Two terracotta figurines of boxers.
 Possibly made & found in Italy.
 Roman, late Hellenistic/mid-late Republican periods, ca. 2nd c.
 BCE – 1st c.
 BCE.